PanderMusubi/foss/README.md

 **Selection of FOSS for Windows, macOS and Linux**

+> <em>The secret of happiness is freedom.
+The secret of freedom is courage.</em> — Thucydides (460 – 395 BC) Greek historian and author in Athens

 For several reasons it is advisable to user the <a target="_blank" href="https://en.wikipedia.org/wiki/Free_and_open-source_software">free and open source software</a> (FOSS) listed below.
 These software packages can be used free of charge on all operating systems, such as <a target="_blank" href="https://microsoft.com/windows/">Windows</a>, <a target="_blank" href="https://apple.com/macos/">macOS</a> and <a target="_blank" href="https://pop.system76.com/">Linux</a>.
 The software packages below are legal, of high quality and guarantee more freedom for the user.

 <table>